johndunne2019/pands-problem-set/README.md

 * I wrote this program myself using the example we covered in the week 6 lecture on modules as a starting point and completing additional research and reading online.
 * We covered the datetime module in the week 6 lecture called "modules"
 * I completed additional reading on the datetime module here: https://docs.python.org/3/library/datetime.html
-* We also covered the strftime function in this week 6 lecture
-* I completed additional reading about strftime here: https://www.w3schools.com/python/python_datetime.asp and https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior
+* We also covered the strftime function in this week 6 lecture.
+I completed additional reading about strftime here: https://www.w3schools.com/python/python_datetime.asp and https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior
 * I read about format tokens to format the date output in strftime here: https://stackabuse.com/how-to-format-dates-in-python/ and http://strftime.org/
 * I used these format tokens to print the current date and time to the screen in the format requested in the problem